joogps/SlideOverCard/README.md

 }).buttonStyle(SOCActionButton())
 ```

-There's also the `SOCExitButton()` view.
-This view will create the default exit button icon used for the card (based on https://github.com/joogps/ExitButton).
+There's also the `SOCDismissButton()` view.
+This view will create the default dismiss button icon used for the card (based on https://github.com/joogps/ExitButton).

 ## Manager
 If you want to show a card as an overlay to all content in the screen, including the tab and navigation bars, you should use the `SOCManager`.
 The manager helps you display a card as a transparent view controller that covers the screen, therefore going past your SwiftUI content.
 To present this overlay, use: